judyratfield/nlp_final_project/README.md

 3) Pre-processing_Merge - merges the outputs of 1 & 2 above into one dataframe then we label the data.
 Or we ask LLM to help us label?

-4) GNN Model Training - takes the output of #3 as inputs and performs GNN model training.
+4) 1D Convolutional Neural Network Model Training - takes the output of #3 as inputs and performs 1D Convolutional Neural Network Model training.
 Outputs the best model.

 5) Classify - use the best model from #4 for inference & evaluation on test data.